Please read this carefully because it sets out the terms of a legally binding agreement between you and the Financial Times Limited (“FT”).

-Except where we state otherwise in Section 7, references in these terms and conditions to “FT” (or “we”, “us” or “our”) refer to the company operating the FT Websites.
+Except where we state otherwise in Section 7, references in these terms and conditions to “FT” (or “we”, “us” or “our”) refer to the company operating the FT Websites and producing the Magazines .
 See Section 10 below for details.

-These terms and conditions were last updated on 16 August 2010 and replace all previous terms and conditions for the FT Websites.
+These terms and conditions were last updated on 21 October 2016 and replace all previous terms and conditions for the FT Websites and Magazines.
 FT may update these terms and conditions for legal or regulatory reasons, or to reflect changes in our services or business practices.
-We will provide notice of such changes in Section 11 below and if you are a subscriber or registered user we will also email you to notify you of any material change that affects you.
+We will provide notice of material changes in Section 11 below and if you are a subscriber or registered user we will also email you to notify you of any material change that affects you.
 You should regularly check Section 11 to see if any changes have been made.
 If you are an FT Website subscriber, any changes will become effective from the date of your next payment following the change unless we notify you otherwise.
 If you are not an FT Website subscriber, any changes will become effective as soon as we notify you of them.

-We may in exceptional circumstances cease to publish FT Adviser, FdiIntelligence, The Banker, Investors Chronicle, This is Africa, Professional Wealth Management, The Banker Database, Global Risk Regulator or the FT Content or cease to provide subscription services.
+We may in exceptional circumstances cease to publish FT Websites, Magazines or the FT Content or cease to provide subscription services.
 If we do so, then we will have no further obligation to you, unless you are a subscriber in which case we will offer you a refund of the unexpired period of your subscription.
 See Section 7 for details.

 In summary, if you are an unregistered or registered user, you can view a limited number of articles per month as follows:

-FT Adviser : if you are an unregistered user, you can view up to 15 articles every 28 days, if you are a registered user, you can view up to 25 articles every 28 days.
-If you have subscription you can view all of our articles.
+FTAdviser: if you are an unregistered user, you can view up to 10 articles every 28 days.
+If you are a registered user, you can view up to 50 articles every 28 days.
+If you have a subscription you can view all of our articles.

-FdiIntelligence : if you are an unregistered user you cannot view any articles, if you are a registered user, you can view up to 5 articles every 28 days.
-If you have subscription you can view all of our articles.
+fDiIntelligence: if you are an unregistered user you cannot view any articles.
+If you are a registered user, you can view up to 5 articles every 28 days.
+If you have a subscription you can view all of our articles.

-The Banker: if you are an unregistered user you cannot view any articles, if you are a registered user, you can view up to 3 articles every 28 days.
-If you have subscription you can view all of our articles.
+The Banker: if you are an unregistered user you cannot view any articles.
+If you are a registered user, you can view up to 3 articles every 28 days.
+If you have a subscription you can view all of our articles.

-This Is Africa : if you are an unregistered user you can view at least one article, if you are a registered user, you can view all standard articles.
-If you have subscription you can view all of our articles.
+This Is Africa: if you are an unregistered user you can view at least one article.
+If you are a registered user, you can view all standard articles.
+If you have a subscription you can view all of our articles.

 From time to time we may invite specific groups of users to access certain sections of the FT Websites which may be the same as or different to the access given under the subscription.

 Permitted Use : All FT Content belongs to FT or its licensors who own all intellectual property rights (including copyright and database rights) in the FT Content and any selection or arrangement of the FT Content.
-“FT” and “Financial Times” are registered trade marks and you may not use them without written permission from FT.
+“FT” and “Financial Times” are registered trademarks and you may not use them or any other trademarks, trade names, logos or other branding of the FT Websites (whether registered or not) without written permission from FT.
 You can do the following:

 We define a Substitute as a product or service that reduces the need for users or other third parties to pay for FT Content directly, or which creates revenue from the FT Content to the detriment of FT’s own ability to generate revenues from that content.